lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 The authors wish to thank Magnus Nystrom of RSA Security, Inc., Jagjeet Sondh of Vodafone Group R&D, and David Engberg of CoreStreet, Ltd. for their contributions to the original {{RFC5019}} specification.
+Listed organizational affiliations reflect the author’s affiliation at the time of RFC5019 was published.